greggelong/prologStudy2021a/README.md

 ## Learn Prolog now Notes

-Coming back to after a few years of it on the back burner
+Coming back to prolog after a few years of putting it on the back burner.

-I am using both SWI-prolog and GNU-prolog
+I am using both SWI-prolog and GNU-prolog.

 There are some differences in the procedural input and output and  of each.